Alexous-O/CryptoZombies/README.md

 To learn, I followed the [CryptoZombies](https://cryptozombies.io) courses where they explained programming, the environment...

-The programming was done in *Solidity*, JavaScript and Web3.js
+The programming was done in Solidity<sup>1</sup>, JavaScript and Web3.js